metrorailings/OwlBlog/content/posts/week-6-supercontest-picks-1.md

 This Houston defensive unit continues rolling out the red carpet for opposing rushers.
 If Derrick Henry can finally rediscover his groove here, expect an offensive explosion from Tennessee.

 **Houston covers if**
 the Texans defense can keep Derrick Henry from blowing the doors off here and the offense finally finds an identity.
 So long as the defense can limit Tennessee's ground attack, Deshaun Watson and the offense should have enough opportunities to keep pace with Ryan Tannehill.
 Whether they'll make good on those opportunities depends on how well the offense meshes under Tim Kelly two weeks removed from the tyranny of Bill O'Brien.
-It would help if Kelly's first change would be to abandon inside zone runs for outside zone runs instead.
+It would help if Kelly's finally abandons inside zone runs for outside zone runs.

 ***